SpaceManiac/HamSandwich/docs/libcurl/opts/CURLOPT_HEADERDATA.md

 If neither of those options are set, *pointer* must be a valid FILE * and it is used by a plain fwrite() to write headers to.

-If you are using libcurl as a Windows DLL, you **MUST** use a CURLOPT_WRITEFUNCTION(3) or CURLOPT_HEADERFUNCTION(3) if you set this option or you might experience crashes.
+If you are using libcurl as a Windows DLL, you **must** use a CURLOPT_WRITEFUNCTION(3) or CURLOPT_HEADERFUNCTION(3) if you set this option or you might experience crashes.

 # DEFAULT